jedmund/hensei-api/README.md

 **hensei-api** is the backend for [granblue.team](https://app.granblue.team/), an app for saving and sharing teams for [Granblue Fantasy](https://game.granbluefantasy.jp).

-## Getting Started

 **Please note that these instructions are a work-in-progress!**

 ### Installing Ruby

 You'll need to install ruby-3.0.0.
 We recommend using [RVM](https://rvm.io/) and creating a gemset to manage your Ruby installation.
+Before proceeding, install the GPG keys from the official RVM website.

 ```
 \curl -sSL https://get.rvm.io | bash -s stable